yelanxin/hiresTI/README.md

 ![License](https://img.shields.io/badge/License-GPL--3.0-purple)

 `hiresTI` is a native Linux TIDAL client built for audiophiles, combining high-fidelity playback, rock-solid stability, and a modern GTK4/Libadwaita user experience.
-> [!NOTE]
-> I'M refactoring the player in Pure RUST, which will deliver the best and fastest using experience.
-If everything goest well, it will release in June 2026.
-Also I will try to release limited version on flathub via flatpak, becuase of flatpak sandbox, the player can not get permission when using the usb rawlink output driver.

 > [!IMPORTANT]
 > **Re-login required for FLAC / Hi-Res quality.**